rtm516/GeyserMC-wiki/Fixing-"Unable-to-Connect-to-World".md

 4. Select "minecraftPocketEdition" in the dropdown list and enter the target UDP ports.
 5. Save and wait a few seconds for the changes to come into effect.

+If there is no similar firewall rule, try this workaround:

+Attempt to connect to the Bedrock IP and port through a web browser - for example, `http://test.geysermc.org:19132`.
+It won't work, but then try connecting through Bedrock, and it should work.

 ## Changing the `bedrock` `address` in the Geyser config.

 Except for a few specific hosting providers, you generally do not need to change this part of the Geyser config.
 However, in rare instances, it does fix issues